zuozhenggh/learning-library/data-management-library/database/db-partitioning/range-partitioning/range.md

-# Range Partitioning - PENDING VERIFICATION - 01 Done
+# Range Partitioning

 ## Introduction

-Draft version 1.1

-Range partitioning is useful when we have distinct data ranges that we want to store together.
-For example, we can partition data based on the date range if we have vast sales data.
-Range partitioning is useful when we have distinct data ranges that we want to store together.
-For example, we can partition data based on the date range if we have vast sales data.
-Another example is if we have substantial student data at a university level, based on the year of admission or subject chosen, data can be partitioned by range.

-The PARTITION BY RANGE clause of the CREATE TABLE statement specifies that the table or index is to be range-partitioned.
-The PARTITION clauses identify the individual partition ranges, and the optional subclauses of a PARTITION clause can specify physical and other attributes specific to a partition segment.
-If not overridden at the partition level, partitions inherit the attributes of their underlying table.
+Range partitioning maps data to partitions based on ranges of partition key values that you establish for each partition.
+It is the most common type of partitioning used with dates.
+For example, you might want to partition sales data into monthly partitions.
+The PARTITION BY RANGE clause of the CREATE TABLE statement specifies that the table or index is range-partitioned.
+The PARTITION clauses identify the individual partition ranges, and the optional subclauses of a PARTITION clause can select physical and other attributes specific to a partition segment.

 ### Features

 *	Introduced with Oracle 8.0
 *	Range Partition Is a single level partition
 *	Ideal for chronological data
-*	Data is organized by ranges
-*	Data can be Split and merge as necessary
+*	Data can be Split and merged as necessary

-### Challenges with Sales Data in E-Commerce
+### Sales Data based on Specific Date Range

-Here are some interesting facts about US Retail industry, US e-commerce sales are projected to continue to grow by double digits, up 17.9% in 2021 to $933.30 billion.
+Here are some interesting facts about the US Retail industry, Industry experts in US e-commerce project sales data to grow by double digits, up 17.9% in 2021 to $933.30 billion.
 Ecommerce penetration will continue to increase, more than doubling from 2019 to 23.6% in 2025.
 It means the growing volume of Customer and Sales Data and challenges with its manageability.

-The solution to managing such a vast volume of chronological or sales data would be to partition it based on date range or use Range partitioning
+The solution to managing such a vast volume of chronological or sales data would be to partition it based on date range or use Range partitioning.

 ![Image alt text](images/lab1_04.png "Range Partition")